wenyue-gu/Simulation/doc/DESIGN_PLAN.md

 in the system.

-The project should be organized in a way that has separate Model, View and Controllers to separate the data structures and applications from the visual display of information.
+The project should be organized in a way that has separate Model, view and Controllers to separate the data structures and applications from the visual display of information.
 Thus, we can encapsulate any front-end work or back-end work and keep them separate from each other.
 Things that should be open to extension and closed to modification are abstract classes like an overarching